Ashin Nandamālābhivaṁsa: Novicehood

-Because Nandamālā passed a total of five subjects in government-sponsored Dhammācariya examination with distinction in two subjects – hence received the title of Sāsanadhaja Sirīpavara Dhammācariya – at the age of 16, he became a tutor at Jayamedanī Monastery of Maha Visudhāyon Taik Thit, in Mandalay, despite being a novice.
+At sixteen, having passed five subjects in the government-sponsored Dhammācariya examination with distinction in two subjects, he received the title Sāsanadhaja Sirīpavara Dhammācariya.
+Despite being a novice, he was appointed tutor at Jayamedanī Monastery of Waso Sayadaw, who was the fourteenth thathanabaing of Shwekyin Nikāya, in Mandalay.

-On 1 June 1958, (Note: full-moon day of Nayon, 1320 ME) Nandamālā and his five brothers – Nārada, Vimala, Ñānabala, Uttara, and Gandhasāra – founded Mahā Subodhāyon Monastery in Sagaing.
-At the time of establishment, Nārada was chief abbot, and Nandamālā served as an instructor.
+On 1 June 1958, (Note: Full-moon day of Nayon, 1320 ME) he and five of his brothers founded Mahā Subodhāyon Monastery in Sagaing.
+Nārada served as chief abbot, while Nandamālā acted as instructor.